chanced/dynamic/README.md

 # dynamic

-Small set of dynamic data types for go
+Package dynamic is a collection of dynamic data types to supoprt esutils (not yet released)

+## License

+Apache 2.0